-Show our veterans and seniors you care by donating new gloves, hats, and scarves and writing Valentine’s Day cards with heartfelt messages of support and encouragement.
+Show our veterans and seniors some love by donating cozy blankets, candy and writing Valentine’s Day cards with heartfelt messages of support.
 Program recipients: Veterans and seniors.
 Budget: Flexible.

 Donate new backpacks and fundraise as a team to help VOA-GNY cover the cost of school supplies for every child living in a NYC homeless and domestic violence shelter.
 Then, have your team participate in an in-person volunteer event during our "Sort Weeks" in August, when we stuff the backpacks and prepare them for distribution to shelters.
 Since 2003, Operation Backpack® has provided backpacks and school supplies to children living in homeless and domestic violence shelters throughout New York City.
 Last year, we provided 15,000 children with backpacks filled with grade-specific school supplies.
 Not only did these children begin the school year with the supplies they need to do their work, but they looked and felt more like their classmates on that all-important first day of school.
 Program recipients: Students residing in any homeless and domestic violence shelter in NYC.
-Budget:$1,000 minimum (can be fundraised as a group).
+Budget: varies

-Your team can hold a drive to collect new winter essentials like hats, scarves, gloves, and coats for individuals and families experiencing homelessness at our programs during the winter months.
+Your team can hold a drive to collect new winter essentials like hats, scarves, gloves for our veterans, in honor of Veteran's Day.
 Program recipients: All.
 Budget: Flexible.